johnpiapian/802GROUP3/charter.md

 3. Tardiness to meetings:
 A person being obviously late for a meeting and not fitting the structure of "on time" shall be given over to disciplinary action as described in minor offence.
-On time means the time the meeting is scheduled to start (3:30pm on Mondays).
+On time means the time the meeting is scheduled to start (2:30pm on Tuesdays).
 If an individual arrives at a meeting after the start time and the meeting has yet to get into purposeful conversation then it may be overlooked.
 However if there is no good excuse for being late and the meeting is clearly underway when the individual arrives then at the end of the meeting it will be discussed as to whether disciplinary action will have to be taken.
 Being late to a meeting more than once constitutes a minor offence.
-Records of being late will be recorded by group note taker.

 - **Group communication and interaction:**

 1. Regular communication:
-Group Charter: Your Team Name
-Regular communication should occur every two days via email.
+Regular communication should occur every two days via teams.
 This communication should include a simple update on ones progress of their portion of the project.
-When a member finishes their portion of the project, they should attach their finished product in an email to all group members.
-If it cannot be attached to the email, the member shall explain a way to view the finished product.
-If a member forgets to post progress, any member can send an inquiry email to the person who forgot.
-If the email is not responded to in 24 hours, the group will begin to take on that member‟s responsibilities through the decision making process stated in part six of this section.
+When a member finishes their portion of the project, they should submit a pull request to the group repository allowing for each group members approval.
+If a member forgets to submit their progress, any member can send an inquiry teams message to the person who forgot.
+If the teams message is not responded to in 24 hours, the group will begin to take on that member‟s responsibilities through the decision making process stated in part six of this section.
 If the member has a good reason for not responding, it will be taken into consideration as to whether there will be disciplinary action; otherwise it will be an immediate minor offense.
 If however, the member responds within the 24 hour time period stating they forgot, no disciplinary